vEnhance/1802/r02.typ

   and it took the entire walk for me to figure out how to prove it.

   I typed up the proof in #url("https://web.evanchen.cc/1802.html") if you want to see it.
-  Poonen proves this using the law of cosines, but it's tricky, and it uses the law of cosines.
+  Poonen proves this using the law of cosines, but it's tricky.
   I think my proof is easier to come up with but longer and less clever.

 - Pretty much everything with determinants is black magic.